 As soon as your survey has been created and published, you can view the reporting.
 Survey reports become live from the very first minute that your survey is activated, and they stay updated in real time.

-To reach the reporting section, log in to Reward Manager, select Smart Products, then Employee Surveys – as shown in the video below.
-Then, go to the survey you want to check, select Tools -> Reports.
+To reach the reporting section, log in to Reward Manager, select Smart Products, then Employee Surveys.
+Then, go to the survey you want to check and select Tools -> Reports.

 You can also access the reporting by following the link on the email digest, if you've selected to receive these.

 The survey reporting dashboard shows key information.
 We'll run through it in more detail below:

 1. Select survey and export data

 From the reporting dashboard, you can select a survey from the drop-down menu and view the results.
 All of your custom built surveys and surveys from templates will appear in this list.